p2p-today/protocol/README.rst

 ###############

 Please note that these are guidelines.
 Actual implementations can vary.
-In addition, these guidelines will only work effectively if your language has either function pointers or first class functions.
-Other sorts of languages will need more clever solutions for extending the protocol parser.
+In addition, parts of these guidelines will only work effectively if your language has either function pointers or first class functions.

 ===============
 Basic Structure